rhaido/blog/2013/09/19/01-shimano-xt-vs-hope-pro-2-evo.md

 - personally, I prefer CL over 6-bolts

-- better angles for building
+- slightly better angles for building

 From the other site, if you prefer: